 Kemily Ho – Legal Practice

 Kemily routinely acts both as lead counsel and in supportive roles in complex civil litigation, employment law, human rights, and employment standards matters and takes pride in helping clients reach their goals.
-She has appeared in the British Columbia supreme Court and the Saskatchewan Court of Queen’s Bench.
+She has appeared in the British Columbia Provincial Court, Supreme Court and Court of Appeal and the Saskatchewan Court of Queen’s Bench.

 Before law school, Kemily completed a Bachelor of Arts in Political Science and Economics at the University of British Columbia.
 While at law school, Kemily volunteered with the Law Students’ Legal Advice Program, and participated in the Legal Education Outreach program for high school students.
 In her third year, Kemily received the David Neil Hossie, QC Prize in Corporate Law.
 One of her most memorable experiences at law school was mooting in the 2015 National Bowman Tax Moot, and making it to the semi-finals.